 Immortality is not the same as eternity.
 We, humans, seek eternity, though we confuse it with the former.
 Immortality is, essentially, not dying.
 Eternity exists way beyond our time, not necessarily living.
 In other words, looking for immortality is wanting to not die, while looking for eternity is wanting not to be forgotten.
 And what stands better throughout that ravenous beast we call time other than memory?

-Action is fuel for memories.
+Transcend into traveling and action is fuel for memories.
 Memory is the only witness time leaves alive.
 History traces back all the actions – the good and bad – that compose our ideologies that form the present and mold the future.
 But transcendence is not only applied to humans as a social being.
 We fulfill our life’s purpose by being the best possible “I” we can.
-And that can only be achieved through self-examination and enjoying life to the fullest.
+It can only be achieved through self-examination and enjoying life to the fullest.
 Transcendence implies making something meaningful.
 It could be to us, personally, or to a group of us, but meaningful nonetheless.
 Art is the most beautiful way of perpetuation.
 But we can create these moments as well, unerasable from memory.
 And one of those ways is by traveling.

 Now, I laugh and remember tenderly those bad nights: sometimes on the floor, beside a river, down a pier, or in a soccer field in the middle of nowhere.
 I remember the times that I celebrated a special occasion all alone and the times where I wanted to hug my significant other.
 Too bad Skype hasn’t gotten that far!
 Reflecting on the times, I felt nostalgic.
 I missed my loved ones, but I became aware of how beautiful and noble that feeling was because it’s not rational.

-I can’t say that you won’t have any hard times while traveling, but I think you can endure everything that you want and learn from it.
-I want to travel abroad.
-I want to see Canada.
-I want to take my girlfriend to Italy and wherever she wants.
+You may and may not have hard times while traveling, but I think you can endure everything that you want and learn from it.
+I want to travel abroad and see Canada.
+Taking my girlfriend to Italy and wherever she wants would be amazing.
 I want to live in another place – at least for a while – and while I can.
 Traveling is an excellent opportunity to transcend and be happy.
 The only other two ways to find meaning that I see are helping nature (animals, plants, humans, ecosystem) and creating (artistically speaking).
 So, no, immortality is not boring.
-It’s just that it pales against the exquisite exhilaration of mortal life.
+Transcend into traveling is just that it pales against the exquisite exhilaration of mortal life.